NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

    lfs find /path/to/old/dir/*t f*print0 | xargs*0*P 8 rm*f

-.. rubric:: Broadcast Stat Between MPI or OpenMP Tasks
+**Broadcast Stat Between MPI or OpenMP Tasks**

 If many processes need the information from stat(), do it**once**, as follows:

 * Have the master process perform the stat() call.
 * Then broadcast it to all processes.

-.. rubric:: Tuning Stripe Count (not typically needed)
+**Tuning Stripe Count (not typically needed)**

 .. note::

-   **IMPORTANT:** *The following steps are not typically needed on the Hera Lustre file systems.
-See the "ProgressiveFile Layouts" description above.
+   *The following steps are not typically needed on the Hera Lustre file systems.
+See the "Progressive File Layouts" description above.
 Please open a support ticket prior to changing stripe parameters on your /scratch1or /scratch2 files.*

-.. rubric:: General Guidelines
+**General Guidelines**

 It is *beneficial* to stripe a file when...